Police on scene of multi-vehicle accident on Garden State Parkway in New Jersey

 New Jersey State Police and other rescue personnel responded to the crash.

 State Police say all northbound lanes are closed through the area.
-Drivers in the southbound lanes are experiencing heavy rubbernecking delays.
+Drivers in the southbound lanes experienced heavy rubbernecking delays.

 ----------